hazbo/DevelopmentEnvi/README.md

 Once you have done that, (in this example with our Vagrantfile forwarding port `80` to `4567`) all you need to do is locate to `http://localhost:4567` in your browser.
 Done!

+For `Laravel`, there is a configuration file located at `/vagrant/src/public/application/config/application.php` which already has the pre-configured URL using port `4567`.
+If you need to change this in your Vagrant setup, you may need to do so here too.

 ### Todo:

   - Improve directory structure for different types of configuration files that are for frameworks or applications ect..